lutierigb/shell-things/oputus-releasenotes.md

 ## Installation/upgrades instructions [here](https://github.com/lutierigb/shell-things/blob/main/oputus-readme.md#how-to-installupgrade-it)

+## 2026Apr08
+- Adding Avg Price as TP from the beginning(under Advanced Trading).
+It affects long and short.
+- Added a score for backtesting.
+Makes it easier to compare two different tests(lower score is better)

 ## 2025Dec22
 - Introducing Protection Settings.
 A series of small tweaks to the strategy to make it safer.
 Starting with a lower initial TP logic.
 Details in the docs